UX Design Process: How To Create A User-Friendly Interface

 To define the target audience, we determine their demographic information (ex: age range, expertise, location, job title, hobbies, etc.), how they like to communicate, their lifestyle and attitudes.
 Such information helps us create a general portrait and split users into several typical groups.

-When researching target audiences, we use various methods, such as the persona method and the CJM (Customer Journey Map).
-Depending on the stage at which the UX research takes place, we choose the appropriate framework.
+When researching target audiences, we use various research methods, such as the user persona method and the CJM (Customer Journey Map).
+Depending on the stage at which the UX research phase takes place, we choose the appropriate framework.
 For example, CJM is not suitable for a startup when there are no users.